Counting bare curves: Extensions of basic perturbations

 Recall that a family of nodal curves gives a stratification of the base by loci along which the dual graph is locally constant, such that the generization maps off strata give edge contractions.
 That is, it defines a morphism from the exit path category of the stratification to the category whose objects are graphs and morphisms are edge contractions.

-We say such a family is a family of marked curves if each curve is marked, and the edge contractions respect the marking, in that if $\pi\colon \Gamma \to \Gamma'$ is an edge contraction, and the markings are given by the subgraphs $G \subset \Gamma$ and $G' \subset \Gamma'$, then $G' = \pi(G)$.
+We say such a family is a family of marked curves if each curve is marked, and the edge contractions respect the marking, in that if $\pi\colon \Gamma \to \Gamma'$ is an edge contraction, and the markings are given by the subsets $G \subset \Gamma$ and $G' \subset \Gamma'$, then $G' = \pi(G)$.
 This encodes the fact that if one joins various components, the resulting curve has positive symplectic area if any of the components do.

-Suppose now $M$ carries a family of marked nodal curves.
-We will be interested in phenomena having to do with the unmarked nodes, so we write $\mathfrak{n}_0 \subset \mathfrak{n}$ for the (sub-cosheaf of) unmarked nodes, and can use the coordinate corner structure coming from $\mathfrak{n}_0$ via Lemma \ref{induced coordinate corner structure}.
-We write $\mathfrak{p} \subset \mathfrak{n_0}$ for the Ploutonian nodes.
-Note that $\mathfrak{p}$ {\em is not} a sub-cosheaf, i.e., is not preserved by specialization maps.
+We write $\mathfrak{p} \subset \mathfrak{n}$ for the Ploutonian nodes.
+Note that $\mathfrak{p}$ is not preserved by specialization maps.

-We will be interested in the locus $M^{\max}$ of curves whose marked part has maximal Euler characteristic.
-This is a closed subset of $M$, stratified compatibly with $\mathfrak{n}_0$.
+As in Section \ref{sec: cosheaf for families of curves}, consider a family of marked nodal curves over a smooth base $M$.
+We will be interested in the locus $M^{\chi_+}\subset M$ of curves whose marked part has Euler characteristic $\chi_+$.
+This is a locally closed subset.

+\begin{definition} Let $M^{\chi_+}_{2i+b} \subset M^{\chi_+}$ be the locus where the marked part has $i$ un-marked half-edges corresponding to interior nodes, and $b$ un-marked half-edges corresponding to boundary nodes. \end{definition}

-\begin{example} Let us describe a typical model scenario for $M^{\max}$.
-Begin with a curve $S$, attach at a point a sphere, and on two other points on the sphere, attach tori.
-Mark only $S$, and take $M$ to be the versal deformation.
-Then $M$ is some neighborhood of the origin in $\C^3$ (assuming these were interior points), where the coordinates are the gluing parameters for the nodes.
-We use the $x, y$ coordinates for the nodes where the tori are attached, and the $z$ coordinate for the node on $S$.
-Then $M^{\max}$ is the union of the $xy$-plane with the $z$-axis.
-In this example, $\mathfrak{n}_0 = \mathfrak{n}$, and $\mathfrak{p}$ is $\{z\}$ on the $xy$-plane, and whatever subset of $\{x, y\}$ are nonvanishing coordinates off of it. \end{example}
+\begin{example} Begin with a curve $S$ of Euler characteristic $\chi=\chi_+$, attach a sphere to $S$, and attach two tori to the sphere.
+Mark only $S$.
+Take $M$ to be the usual coordinate chart parameterizing smoothings of the resulting curve.
+Then $M$ is a neighborhood of the origin in $\C^3$ where the coordinates $(x,y,z)$ of a point in $\C^3$ corresponds to gluing parameters $x$ and $y$ at the nodes where the tori are attached and $z$ the gluing parameter at the node where the sphere is attached to $S$.
+We will refer to the nodes by the coordinate of the correspoding gluing parameter.

-We write $M^{\max}_{2i+b} \subset M^{\max}$ for the locus where the marked part has $i$ un-marked half-edges corresponding to interior nodes, and $b$ un-marked half-edges corresponding to boundary nodes.
-In Example \ref{ex : two tori on a sphere}, $M^{\max}_2$ is the $xy$ plane, and $M^{\max}_4$ is the interior of the $z$-axis.
-In particular, we see that in that example that while the $M^{\max}_n$ give a smooth decomposition, they do not satisfy the frontier property.